 Interact2 is an integrated Online Learning Environment at CSU that hosts teaching material developed by CSU.
 Embedded links provide access to further readings and resources in CSU databases, eReserve or on the web.

 Using images – scanned from a textbook or copied from a legitimate website can be accessed from Interact2 by uploading the file to the DOMS Copyright PowerPoint Collection and using a link.
-The Part VB Copyright notice must be displayed at the beginning of the slideshow and reference the source of the image.
+The section 113P Copyright notice must be displayed at the beginning of the slideshow and reference the source of the image.
 Further information.

 Using text – quotes from different sources can be included in PowerPoint presentations, sources must be referenced.